pebreo/pebreo.github.io/endgame/partY-what.md

 "Grandpa," Toby began, "is it true that back in your day, everyone had to work all the time?"

 Victor leaned back, a nostalgic smile playing on his lips.
 "Not all the time, no," he said.
 "But work was definitely a bigger part of life.
-You didn't have these fancy gadgets that do half the chores for you."
+We didnt have robots."

-Toby's eyes darted around the room, taking in the sleek, automated cleaning bot zipping silently across the hardwood floor.
+Toby and Topher, the robot assistant, both smiled at eachother.

 "But why?" he persisted, "Couldn't everyone just, you know, relax?"